samvik07/samvik07/README.md

  # Hi, I'm Saumita Haldar 👋
-## And I'm a credit risk and data professional.
+## I'm a credit risk and data professional.

                                                                           Welcome to my GitHub profile!

 ####  I've worked as a Credit Risk Analyst at a bank for almost 6 years, before which I've worked as an Application Support Analyst at an IT services and Consulting company.
-####  Throughout my career, I have worked with data across different domains to enable decision-making at businesses, be it opertaions optimisation, customer retention, revenue growth, or risk management.
+Throughout my career, I have worked with data across different domains to enable decision-making at businesses, be it opertaions optimisation, customer retention, revenue growth, or risk management.
 ####  And I'm excited that I've recently completed my Master's in Data Science & AI, which has introduced me to a whole new set of advanced tools and technologies, which I am absolutely loving to explore!
 ####  I have over 6 years of experience in SQL (in both app support and credit risk roles), and 2 years of experience in Python and machine learning.